zense/JuniorsGitTutorial/README.md

 The theme we're using: https://jekyllthemes.io/theme/jekyll-modern-blog

 # Steps To run Locally:

+## For the purposes of this demontration, you don't need to do these.

  * ### Install ruby 2.7.1p83 (2020-03-31 revision a0c7c23c9c) [x86_64-linux]
  * ### `gem install bundler jekyll`
  * ### `bundle exec jekyll serve`